a short stout club used primarily by policemen

 luminous certainty, when each new suggestion of O’Brien’s had filled up a patch of emptiness and become absolute truth, and when two and two could have been three as easily as five, if that were what was needed.

-(philosophy) the philosophical theory that the self is all that you know to exist
+the philosophical theory that the self is all that exists

 I told you, Winston,” he said, “that metaphysics is not your strong point.
 The word you are trying to think of is